Some of the best swimming and snorkeling beaches on Earth, in a day trip from Perth.

 Or you can arrive in style by helicopter, air taxi, or on your own boat.

-You’ll also need to choose your preferred method of Rottnest transport – bus, bike or on foot.
-This itinerary suggests hiring a bike, but you can reach many of the destinations and attractions on the Bayseeker Bus.
+Choose your preferred method of Rottnest transport – bus, bike or on foot.
+This itinerary suggests hiring a bike which you can do either on the island or at the ferry terminals in Perth, Fremantle or Hillarys, but you can also reach many of the destinations and attractions on the Bayseeker Bus.

-At only 11 kilometres long and four and a half kilometres wide, Rottnest Island is easy to explore on two wheels in a day and bike hire is available on the island or through the ferry companies.
+At only 11 kilometres long and four and a half kilometres wide, Rottnest Island is easy to explore on two wheels in a day.
 Find out more about Rottnest bike hire.

 Before leaving the Thomson Bay Settlement, stock up on water and picnic supplies at the island’s bakery, cafes or general store.

 Head up to Oliver Hill, following Digby Drive through the salt lakes, or take Parker Point Road along the coast and stop at Little Salmon Bay along the way.